jescalan/roots/readme.md

 ### Ambition

 I'm very excited about this project, because it makes my life a ton easier and it saves me and my employer many hours.
 Once the static site compiler is finished and tested, I plan on porting the system first to node (with express), then to rails (likely a gem for rails 4).
-Life without useful tools like the roots css library, bower, require, live reloading, nice templating langiages, and single-command deploys just seems sad to me, and makes everything take longer.
+Life without useful tools like the roots css library, bower, requirejs, live reloading, nice templating languages, and single-command deploys just seems sad to me, and makes everything take longer.
 If you are interested in helping out with this project or the rails or node ports, get in touch.
 I'd love to have you on board.

-That being said, I have a lot to learn about node still, and this project is desperately in need of better modularization, better use of the module require system (index.js, module.exports), and probably more use of EventEmitter rather than crazy callbacks.
-This will gradually happen as I clean, learn, and refactor.
+That being said, I have a lot to learn about node still, and this project is in its current state not the most clear, organized, and modular thing on earth.
+But it will be eventually, and will gradually happen as I clean, learn, and refactor.

 ##### To Do

 - implement compression on compile
 - test deploy task, make sure it's playing nice with heroku
 - roots plugin generate and roots plugin install commands
-- pull in vendor css and js (only static)
+- pull in vendor css, js, and img (only static)
 - implement image optimization
 - custom range local for repeated content
 - deploy to custom ftp server